Understanding NIKE Inc. (NKE) through its ratios - The Dwinnex

 Ratios:

-For a deeper understanding of NIKE Inc.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 16.92 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 100.00.
+For a better understanding of NKE, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 16.03 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 94.74.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.80 and its Current Ratio is at 2.70.
 In the meantime, Its Debt-to-Equity ratio is 0.65 whereas as Long-Term Debt/Eq ratio is at 0.61.

 Upgrades & Downgrades